c3lang/c3-web/src/content/docs/Implementation Details/specification.md

 ### Fault types

-A fault is an extensible enum which can be used to create an Excuse for an empty [optional](/language-common/optionals-essential/#what-is-an-optional).
+A `fault` is a constant which can be used to create an Excuse for an empty [optional](/language-common/optionals-essential/#what-is-an-optional).

 #### Alignment

-A fault type has the same alignment as a pointer.
+A `fault` type has the same alignment as a pointer.
 See [align attribute](#attributes) for details on changing the alignment.

 ### Enum types